Convergence rate for a regularized scalar conservation law: Preliminaries and Main result

 Henceforth, the flux $f$ is assumed to be a regular uniformly convex function in the sense that for some given positive constants $c_1$ and $c_2$.
 Additionally, it will become apparent later on that the initial datum will be required to be of a bounded variation and satisfies a one-sided Lipschitz condition, that is

+Further precisions on the initial data will be discussed, later on.
 Note that the equation \eqref{rB} is equivalent to \eqref{rSCL} for smooth solutions.
 Indeed, one easily sees that \eqref{rSCL} is formally recovered from \eqref{rB} by applying the elliptic operator $\text{Id}-\ell^2\partial^2_x$.
-Clearly the analysis of \eqref{rB}, and thus \eqref{rSCL}, hinges upon a comprehensive study of the term $P$ and its behavior in suitable functional spaces.
+Clearly the analysis of \eqref{rB}, and thus \eqref{rSCL}, hinges upon a comprehensive study of the term $P^\ell$ and its behavior in suitable functional spaces.
 A primary important observation here is the validity of the identity

 where

 Notice that \eqref{assum:flux} entails the lower bound

 which will come in handy later on.